JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 ### Writing the JS representation of the function

 Go to `src/misc.js`.
 This is a good place to start.
-Let us write the name and the body of js representation of the function
+Let us write the name and the body of >>a >>JS representation of the function

 ***src/misc.js*** (added a few lines)
 ```js